euctrl-pru/bada4trafficcomplexity/README.md

 Should you need any changes, please submit a pull request.

+**NOTE**: there is an R script that can help in generating all the `.csv` and `.txt` files. (upload to Oracle can then be done trivially as detailed below or via R directly.)

 ## Prerequisites and Setup

 You need to set the following environment variable for the relevant DB connection: